-Hanna Musiol is Associate Professor of English and a member of NTNU ARTEC at NTNU, Norway.
-Her research interests include American literature, site-specific storytelling, and critical pedagogy, with emphasis on migration, human rights, and political ecology.
-She publishes frequently on aesthetics and justice, and her work has appeared or is forthcoming in Environment, Place and Space, Journal of American Studies, Discursive Framing of Human Rights, and Writing Beyond the State.
-Musiol regularly organizes curatorial, public humanities, and civic engagement initiatives in cites in Europe and the US, such as Narrating the City in Boston, Of Borders and Travelers, Spectral Landscapes, and, most recently, Resist as Forest, a city-scale public art project designed by Pablo De Soto.
-She now lives in Trondheim, where she collaborates with grassroots urban storytelling initiatives such as Literature for Inclusion and PoesiKveld.
-(Photo by Solveig Mikkelsen.)
+Hanna Musiol (PhD, Northeastern University) is a Professor of Literature at NTNU in Norway and a 2022/2023 Human Rights Fellow at SUNY Binghamton in the US.
+Her research interests include transnational literary studies, site-specific transmedia storytelling, and critical theory, with emphasis on migration, political ecology, and environmental justice and human rights.
+She publishes frequently on aesthetics and justice, and her work has appeared in DHQ, ASAP/J, Environment, Space, and Place, Technology of Human Rights Representation, and Writing Beyond the State.
+Musiol regularly co-organizes city-scale curatorial, public humanities, and civic engagement initiatives; Narrating the City, Of Borders and Travelers, Spectral Landscapes, or, Resist as Forest.
+She is now based in Trondheim, where she frequently collaborates with grassroots urban storytelling initiatives such as Literature for Inclusion & Poetry without Borders.
+She is currently involved in several transborder projects devoted to spatial storytelling: Narrating Sustainability, One By Walking, Environmental Storytelling, and Teaching Environmental Practices Across Borders.

 COST provides networking opportunities for researchers and innovators in order to strengthen Europe’s capacity to address scientific, technological and societal challenges.
 There are three strategic priorities: promoting and spreading excellence, fostering interdisciplinary research for breakthrough science and empowering and retaining young researchers and innovators.